Father’s day often gets forgotten but fathers need to be thanked too. Don’t wait until father’s day to do it.

-The idea for Father’s day began when Sonora Dodd, of Washington while she was listening to a Mother’s Day sermon in 1909.
+The idea for Father’s day began when Sonora Dodd, of Washington, was listening to a Mother’s Day sermon in 1909.

 Sonora wanted a special day to honor her father, William Smart.
-Smart who was widowed when his wife died while giving birth to their sixth child.
-He his newborn baby and his other five children by himself on a farm.
+William Smart was widowed when his wife died while giving birth to their sixth child.
+He was left with his newborn baby and his other five children by himself on a farm.

 Later in 1924 President Calvin Coolidge supported the idea of a national Father’s Day but is was not until 1966 that President Lyndon Johnson signed a presidential proclamation declaring the 3rd Sunday of June as Father’s Day.

-The photo is an old photo of me and Dad.
+This is an old photo of me with my Dad.

-Below is one of Randy with his dad and familly
+Below is one of Randy with his dad and family

 Being a Father Can Make You Healthier

 - Love is one of the greatest healers.
-The unconditional love from a child can change a man’s life.
+Unconditional love from a child can change a man’s life.

 - Research indicates that men who smoke have a higher rate of quitting when they become fathers.
 The desire to be a good role model and set a good example can be helpful for quitting bad habits.